TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.shared_memory.rst

    .. method:: close()

-      Closes access to the shared memory from this instance.
+      Closes access to the shared memory kutoka this instance.
 In order to ensure proper cleanup of resources, all instances should call ``close()`` once the instance is no longer needed.
 Note that calling ``close()`` does not cause the shared memory block itself to be